 The costs of slaughter are calculated based on the slaughter of broilers in a large commercial slaughter house.
 The final product is a broiler carcass.
 The weight of the carcass is 70% of the live weight of the broilers delivered from the farm.
-Basic assumption is that the costs of slaughter are 35 eurocents per kg of carcass weight in the Netherlands.
-The main components in the slaughter costs are labour (30%) and building and equipment (30%).
-The other costs (40%) are, for example, transport of broilers, energy, water, quality control and offal disposal.
+Basic assumption is that the costs of slaughter are 33 eurocents per kg of carcass weight in the Netherlands.
+The main components in the slaughter costs are labour (35%) and building and equipment (25%).
+The other costs (40%) are, for example, transport of broilers, energy, water, inspection and packing.
 These costs vary from country to country.
 However, because all slaughterhouses in the EU use advanced modern equipment, it is assumed that the differences in slaughter costs between the countries are mainly a result of differences in labour costs.
 Based on labour costs for slaughterhouse workers, the costs of slaughter are calculated for the selected EU countries.
-The hourly wages for workers in slaughterhouses, including social tax, are: in the Netherlands \in 21, in Germany \in 15, in France \in 20, in the UK \in 16, in Italy \in 13, in Spain \in 14, in Denmark \in 34, in Poland \in 5 and in Hungary \in 4 (Van Horne, 2013).
+The hourly wages for workers in slaughterhouses, including social tax, are: in the Netherlands €21, in Germany €15, in France €20, in the UK €15, in Italy €13, in Spain €14, in Denmark €30, in Poland €5 and in Hungary €4.
 Differences in labour costs also have an influence on the level of investment for buildings and the costs of bird transportation.
 Also differences in interest rate between the countries are taken into account and have an impact on the annual costs of building and equipment.
 Table 3.3 gives the final results of costs at farm level and the costs of slaughter in euro per kg carcass weight.
 Figure 3.2 gives the same data in a graph.